Mainpat

 Mainpat is a hill station and small village in the Surguja district in the northern part of the state of Chhattisgarh, India.
-It lies about 55 km by road from Ambikapur.
-This hill station is 50 km south of divisional headquarter of Ambikapur, 160 km northeast of Korba, and 360 km northeast of state capital Raipur.
+It lies about 55 km by road from the divisional headquarter of Ambikapur.
+The hill station is 50 km south of Ambikapur, 160 km northeast of Korba, and 360 km northeast of state capital Raipur.

 This hill station is famous for the Ulta Pani or Bisar Paani which seems to defy the gravity and flows upward.

 Overview

 Mainpat is known as the "Shimla/Swiss of Chhattisgarh" and is a popular tourist attraction.
 It is also home to a number of Tibetan religious exiles who worship at a temple dedicated to Buddha and manufacture designer mats as well as woolen cloth.

-Recently, the village has been developed infrastructure like roads & rest houses for travelers.
-Here one can easily find a lot of adventurous sports like Trekking, Zorbing Ball, Rapling etc. Fields are covered with yellow and white crops.
+Recently, the village has developed infrastructure like roads and rest houses for travelers.
+Here one can easily find a lot of adventurous sports like Trekking, Zorbing Ball, Rapling, etc. Fields are covered with yellow and white crops.

 There is a place in a village called Bisar Paani (5 KM before Mainpat on right side of road going from Ambikapur to Mainpat) where water flows upstream.
 Villagers have made a canal for watering and water flows upward 30 ft on its own.
 No device and no scientific explanation could be found.
 The hill station features the Tiger Point Waterfall, Fish Point Waterfall, Ghaghi waterfall, Zalzali(bouncing land), Parpatiya view point and Buddha temples.

 History

-1962-63 lot of Tibetans migrated to India.
-Government of India allotted them the land in Mainpat hill.
-The Home Ministry gave 3000 acres of land to about 1400 Tibetan immigrants.
-The village was traditionally home to the Yadavs and tribes including the Manjhi.
+In 1962-63, a lot of Tibetans migrated to India.
+The government of India allotted them land at Mainpat hill.
+The Home Ministry gave 3,000 acres of land to about 1,400 Tibetan immigrants.
+The village has traditionally been home to the Yadavs and tribes including the Manjhi.

 Gravity hill

-Ulta Pani, also called Bisar Paani, is the place on this hill which is a gravity hill where due to the optical illusion the water seems to defy the gravity and seems flows from bottom to uphill.
+Ulta Pani, also called Bisar Paani, is the place on this hill which is a gravity hill where due to the optical illusion the water seems to defy the gravity and seems to flow from bottom to uphill.